Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

+where $A_{11}$ and {$A_{22}$} are nonempty square matrices.
+If $A$ is not reducible, then $A$ is called {\em irreducible}.
+For convenience, we denote similarity through the permutation matrix $P$ by $\sim_P$.}

 Let $A$ be a reducible matrix.
-We know that $A \sim_P B$ where $B$ is of the form:
+We know that $A \sim_P B$ where $B$ is {a block upper triangular matrix} of the form:

 where each principal block $B_{ii}$ is either irreducible or the zero matrix~\cite{meyer2000matrix}; we say that the form of $B$ given in~\eqref{eqn:canonical_form} is a {\em canonical form for reducible matrices}.
-In the literature, the subset of states corresponding to $B_{kk}$ for $1 \leq k \leq r$ is called the $k^{th}$ {\em transient class} of matrix $B$ and the subset of states corresponding to $B_{r+j,r+j}$ for $j \geq 1$ is called the $j^{th}$ {\em ergodic class} of matrix $B$.

-\begin{lem} Let $C$ be a cycle with nonzero order.
+In the literature, the subset of states corresponding to $B_{kk}$ for $1 \leq k \leq r$ is called the $k^{th}$ {\em transient class} of matrix $B$ and the subset of states corresponding to $B_{r+j,r+j}$ for $j \geq 1$ is called the $j^{th}$ {\em ergodic class} of matrix $B$. \begin{lem} Let $C$ be a cycle with nonzero order.
 Then, there exists a permutation matrix $P$ such that $\bar{P}_C \sim_P B$ where $B$ is as in~\eqref{eqn:canonical_form} with $r=0$ and $m \geq 1$. \end{lem} \begin{proof} If the matrix $\bar{P}_C$ is irreducible, then the result trivially holds for $P=I$.
 If the matrix $\bar{P}_C$ is reducible, by definition, there exists a permutation matrix $P$ such that $\bar{P}_C \sim_P B$ where $B$ as in \eqref{eqn:canonical_form}.
-The principal submatrices $B_{ii}$ for $i \leq r$ act solely on the transient states of $\bar{P}_C$.
+The principal submatrices $B_{ii}$ for $i \leq r$ act solely on the transient {class} of $\bar{P}_C$.
 Therefore, $\rho(B_{ii}) < 1$ for $i \leq r$.
 This then implies that the matrices $B_{ii}$, $i \leq r$ are convergent.
-Since $\operatorname{ord} C > 0$, the matrix $B$ cannot have convergent submatrices on the diagonal, from which the result follows. \end{proof}

-Paraphrasing, the statement says that the matrix $\bar{P}_C$ is permutationally similar to a matrix $B$ such that it is block-diagonal with principal blocks being irreducible matrices.
-Note that a permutation matrix $P$ is an irreducible stochatic matrix.
-Isolating the permutation part of $\bar P_C$, we can further write, up to relabeling, that
+Since $\operatorname{ord} C > 0$, the matrix $B$ cannot have convergent submatrices on the diagonal, from which the result follows. \end{proof} Paraphrasing, the statement says that the matrix $\bar{P}_C$ is permutationally similar to a block-diagonal matrix $B$, where the principal blocks are irreducible matrices. {Moreover, it contains no convergent matrix blocks, since $r$, which is the index of the last convergent block in~\eqref{eqn:canonical_form}, is zero and $m$, which is the index of the last irreducible block, is greater than zero.
+Then, all the principal diagonal blocks belong to the ergodic class of matrix $B$, as a result of which the off-diagonal blocks are zero, so the principal blocks themselves form a stochastic matrix.} Note that a permutation matrix is an irreducible stochastic matrix.
+Isolating the permutation part of $P_C$, we can further write, up to relabeling, that

 where the principal submatrix $B^{00}_C$ is a permutation matrix.
-For convenience, we denote the irreducible block $B_{r+j,r+j}$ in \eqref{eqn:canonical_form} by $B^{jj}_C$.
+For convenience, we denote the irreducible blocks $B_{r+j,r+j}$ in \eqref{eqn:canonical_form} by $B^{jj}_C$.